-Here, the Banach space $\lL$ is defined in \cite{Taubes:ECH=SWF2}*{\S6.7} -- it is the analog of $\kK$ in which all bundles are tensored with the components $T^{0,1}C_k$.
+Here, the Banach space $\lL_{\bc}$ is defined similarly to that in \cite{Taubes:ECH=SWF2}*{\S6.a.7} -- it is the analog of our $\kK_{\bc}$ in which all relevant bundles involved in its definition are tensored with the components $T^{0,1}C_k$.
 We then consider the Taylor expansion

-where $\tT_0(\c):=\tT(\c,0)$ and $\tT_1(\c)$ is linear and $\tT_2(\c,\cdot)$ is the remainder.
-In the absence of special curves, the kernel of $\tT(\c,\xi)$ is described by \cite{Taubes:ECH=SWF2}*{Proposition 7.1}.
-The existence of such elements hinges on appropriate bounds on the $\tT_j$ and requires $\tT_1(\c)$ to satisfy additional properties; they are granted as follows: \begin{itemize} \item[(i)] the bounds on $\tT_2$ are established in \cite{Taubes:ECH=SWF2}*{\S 7.e.3} and granted by the small norms on $\kK$,
+where $\tT_0(\bc):=\tT(\bc,0)$ and $\tT_1(\bc)$ is linear and $\tT_2(\bc,\cdot)$ is the remainder.
+In the absence of special curves, the zeros of $\tT(\bc,\xi)$ are described by \cite{Taubes:ECH=SWF2}*{Proposition 7.1}.
+The existence of zeros hinges on appropriate bounds on $\lbrace \tT_j\rbrace$ and requires $\tT_1(\bc)$ to satisfy additional properties; they are granted as follows: \begin{itemize} \item[(i)] the bounds on $\tT_2$ are established in \cite{Taubes:ECH=SWF2}*{\S 7.e.3} and granted by the small norms on $\kK_{\bc}$,

-\item[(ii)] the bounds on $\tT_0(\c)$ are established in \cite{Taubes:ECH=SWF2}*{\S7.e.1} and granted by the constraint $\c\in\bigtimes_k\zZ^{(k)}_0$,
+\item[(ii)] the bounds on $\tT_0(\bc)$ are established in \cite{Taubes:ECH=SWF2}*{\S7.e.1} and granted by the constraint $\bc\in\bigtimes_k\zZ^{(k)}_0$,

-\item[(iii)] the properties of $\tT_1(\c)$ are ultimately granted by the constraint $\bigoplus_k\coker\Delta_{\c_k}=0$, which in turn is granted by the fact that $\bigoplus_k\coker D_{C_k}=0$ for generic $J$ (see Section~\ref{Vortices and orbits and curves}). \end{itemize} However, for a special curve $C_{k'}$ it can be the case that $\coker\Delta_{\c_{k'}}\ne0$, so item (iii) no longer holds and the proof of \cite{Taubes:ECH=SWF2}*{Proposition 7.1} needs to be modified.
+\item[(iii)] the properties of $\tT_1(\bc)$ are ultimately granted by the constraint $\bigoplus_k\coker\Delta_{\c_k}=0$, which in turn is granted by the fact that $\bigoplus_k\coker D_{C_k}=0$ for generic $J$ (see Section~\ref{Vortices and orbits and curves}). \end{itemize} However, for a special curve $C_{k'}$ it can be the case that $\coker\Delta_{\c_{k'}}\ne0$, so item (iii) no longer holds and the proof of \cite{Taubes:ECH=SWF2}*{Proposition 7.1} needs to be modified.
 The resolution is to relax the constraint $\c_{k'}\in\zZ^{(k')}_0$ (so item (ii) also needs to be modified) and appeal to Kuranishi structures as in the proofs of \cite{Taubes:GrtoSW}*{Lemma 5.1, Proposition 5.2}.
 We do this now.

-Using the fact that $\zZ^{(k')}_0$ is compact (Proposition~\ref{prop:Zcompact}) we have the following analog of \cite{Taubes:GrtoSW}*{Lemma 5.1} whose proof is contained in \cite{Taubes:GrtoSW}*{\S5.a,\S5.g.2}.\footnote{The submanifold $\kK_\Lambda$ in \cite{Taubes:GrtoSW}*{Lemma 5.1} has dimension $d+\dim(\Lambda)$, where $d=\ind_\RR\Delta$.
-In our case, $\ind_\RR\Delta=\ind_\RR D_{C_{k'}}=0$.
+Using the fact that $\zZ^{(k')}_0$ is compact (Proposition~\ref{prop:Zcompact}) we have the following analog of \cite{Taubes:GrtoSW}*{Lemma 5.1} whose proof is contained in \cite{Taubes:GrtoSW}*{\S5.a, \S5.g.2}.\footnote{The submanifold $\kK_\Lambda$ in \cite{Taubes:GrtoSW}*{Lemma 5.1} has dimension $d+\dim(\Lambda)$, where $d=\ind_\RR\Delta$.
+In our case, $\ind_\RR\Delta=\ind_\RR D_C=0$.
 For the reader's benefit, we point out that the integer $d$ is misstated in \cite{Taubes:GrtoSW}*{Lemma 5.1} though correctly stated as $d=2m(1-g)+m(m+1)n=2m(n+1-g)+m(m-1)n$ in \cite{Taubes:GrtoSW}*{Proposition 3.2}.}